MSU-Libraries/catalog/docs/mariadb.md

 ## How to break the cluster

 ...for testing purposes only of course.
-In case you want to test-run the recovery process, you can intentionally get you Galera cluster in an unhappy state by force stopping all of the containers on all the nodes at the same time.
+In case you want to test-run the recovery process, you can intentionally get your Galera cluster in an unhappy state by force stopping all of the containers on all the nodes at the same time.

 Log on to each of the nodes in your cluster and run the commands as close together